jukaLang/Juka/SECURITY.md

 Report a vulnerability by going to https://github.com/jukaLang/Juka/issues and creating an "issue" Going to Discord (https://discord.gg/MsKWsErzfp) and posting an issue.

-Code is provided "as is".
-We do not gurantee any fixes, although we try to make updates on a daily basis.
+We do not gurantee any fixes.
+We try to make updates on a daily basis.